-We hope of course that, once you become a client of the firm, everything will be carried out to your satisfaction.
-However, should there be any aspect of our service with which you are unhappy, please refer it firstly to the solicitor or other legal professional who is dealing with your matter.
-Thereafter, if you are not satisfied, please refer any issue to the Head of the relevant Department, whose name and contact details you will find in this website’s “Our People” section.
-If for any reason you are still dissatisfied, then please contact our Complaints Director, Freddie Lawson (firstname.lastname@example.org).
+We hope of course that, once you become a client of this practice, everything will be carried out to your satisfaction.
+However, should there be any aspect of our service with which you are unhappy, please refer it firstly to the solicitor or other legal professional who has conduct of your matter.
+Thereafter, if you are not satisfied, please refer any issue to the Head of the relevant Department, whose name and contact details you will find in this websites “Our Team” section.
+If for any reason you are still dissatisfied, then please contact our Complaints Director, Caroline Batko (email@example.com).

-- We will send to you a letter acknowledging receipt of your complaint within three working days of receiving your complaint and we will enclose a copy of this procedure.
-The complaint need not be made in writing.
+- We will send to you a letter acknowledging receipt of your complaint within 5 working days of receiving your complaint and we will enclose a copy of this procedure.

-- If you are not happy with the response of the solicitor in charge of the Department, or if your complaint is about that solicitor, then you may contact our Complaints Director.
-Again, your complaint will be acknowledged within 3 working days and you will receive a report within 14 days* and be invited to a meeting to resolve the complaint.
-You will receive a letter within 3 days of any such meeting stating outcome of any meeting and our final conclusions in relation to the complaint.
+- If you are not happy with the response of the solicitor in charge of the Department, or if your complaint is about that solicitor, then you may contact our Complaints Director, Caroline Batko.